 Studio Lyra - Founder of creative research and social practice organization

-J.P.Morgan Chase - VP in Corporate Responsibility and Development Consulting
+J.P.Morgan Chase - Vice President in Corporate Responsibility and Development Consulting

 Fellowships & Awards: Massachusetts Arts Council, Kahn Institute, United Nations-Nippon Foundation